By: Author John Cunningham. Published: 2019/07/01 at 7:11 pm

 There are a number of important factors to consider when choosing a torque wrench.
 So before you pick one, take a minute to check out why I think the Teng is the right one for you.

 So, what’s the best Torque wrench for lawn mower blades?
 I use Teng Tools 1/2 torque wrench, covers fastener tightening from 10-150 ft. lb. range.
-It’s strong, reliable and I’ve owned it trouble-free for years.
+It’s strong and reliable, and I’ve owned it trouble-free for years.

-When choosing a torque wrench, the first consideration is what range do I need?
-Most lawnmower blades bolts are torqued in 30-100 ft. lbs. range.
+When choosing a torque wrench, the first consideration is what range do I need.
+Most lawnmower blade bolts are torqued in the 30-100 ft. lbs. range.

 Torque Wrench Buying Checklist

-Torque wrenches are not just for the Pro’s, the days of tightening a nut or bolt by feel or guessing is over.
+Torque wrenches are not just for the pros; the days of tightening a nut or bolt by feel or guessing are over.
 The calibrated thumb is dead!